wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does Wyoming Divorce Mediation Work?

 Mediation is a method for intending divorcees to resolve differences outside the courtroom, away from adversarial attorneys.
 The mediator is a neutral third-party, trained, and certified to foster communication between spouses.
 He/she is not a marital counselor and does not offer any personal opinion or advice.
 Instead, acting on ethical guidelines, the goal of the mediator is to forge a compromise between spouses.
 However, a successful mediation hinges on fairness and openness from both spouses.
 As there is no discovery—the process of sharing financial information and other information between litigants—both parties must act in good faith and be willing to compromise.
 Regardless, the agreement in a mediation is not legally binding on either party pending a judge’s review and decree of divorce.
-Either party can request a review of the settlement agreement at any time before final adjudication.
+Either party may typically request a review of the settlement agreement at any time before final adjudication.

 How Long after Mediation is Divorce Final in Wyoming?

 It depends.
 A successful mediation, where both parties work together, is typically over in a few sessions.
 On the other hand, where the situation is rife with discord, and both spouses are not willing to yield grounds, mediation takes longer.
-The program ends when both parties decide that only a court judgment can resolve the differences.
+The program ends when both parties decide that only a court judgment may resolve the differences.
 Note that this decision transfers control from both spouses to the presiding judge, whose decision is final.
 The time from mediation to final divorce varies; the court cannot issue a decree until twenty days have elapsed after the complaint.

 Are Divorce Records Public in Wyoming?

 Yes, divorce records are public documents under Wyoming Sunshine Laws (Wyo.
 Stat. § 16–4–201)..
 However, under a court order or applicable statute, the record custodian may remove a divorce record from public access.
 This removal happens when a divorce record contains sensitive data as well as information that is confidential or violates privacy laws regarding minors, social security numbers, and financial information.
-Consequently, only authorized entities can access sealed divorce records.
+Consequently, only authorized entities may be able access sealed divorce records.
 An interested member of the public must obtain a court order that grants access to inspect the documents of interest.
 Where the custodian allows the inspection of sealed records, he/she must redact sensitive information before providing the documents to the requester.

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

 How do I Get Wyoming Divorce Records?